NazarZhyvchyn/java-online-marathon/README.md

-Practice tasks for SoftServe IT Academy Java Online Marahon
+Practice tasks for SoftServe IT Academy Java Online Marathon